 As you work to make sure that Baby eats nutritious meals, you may notice that toddlers can have unpredictable tastes.
-Though these sort of behaviors can easily turn mealtime into a challenge, it’s important that your little one continues to have some control over what she eats.
+Though these sort of behaviors can easily turn mealtime into a challenge, it’s important that your little one continues to have some control over what they eats.

-Yes, you’ll want to continue to offer Baby a variety of nutritious foods – including things she might have refused yesterday or last week – but you don’t want to turn mealtime into a battleground.
-You can help to keep mealtime from turning into a power struggle by not forcing things – for example, not making your tot eat all her green beans or polish off those last few bites of meatloaf.
+Yes, you’ll want to continue to offer Baby a variety of nutritious foods – including things they might have refused yesterday or last week – but you don’t want to turn mealtime into a battleground.
+You can help to keep mealtime from turning into a power struggle by not forcing things – for example, not making your tot eat all their green beans or polish off those last few bites of meatloaf.
 However, respecting your toddler’s appetite doesn’t mean that you need to be above creatively sneaking some iron into your little one’s meals.

 Toddlers between the ages of one and three need about 7 milligrams of iron each day.
 Dietary iron comes in two forms: heme and nonheme – and nonheme iron isn’t as easily absorbed by the body.
 Many plants are rich in iron, and plants contain nonheme iron.
 Meats – seafood included – contain both heme and nonheme iron.
-What this means is that if your little one is eating a diet that is primarily vegetarian, twice as much iron is recommended, since it won’t be absorbed into her system as easily.
+What this means is that if your little one is eating a diet that is primarily vegetarian, twice as much iron is recommended, since it won’t be absorbed into their system as easily.
 Iron is best absorbed by the body when accompanied by Vitamin C, so it’s also helpful to serve iron alongside foods rich in Vitamin C.

 So just how can you be sure your little one is getting enough iron?
 You don’t necessarily need to go the Popeye route and aim for spinach at every meal!